Ragtime · Blues · Hot Piano

 1. — 5th June 1917 for all men between the ages of 21 and 31.

-2. — 5th June 1918 for those men who turned 21 after 5th June 1917, with a supplemental registration on 24th August 1918 for those who turned 21 after 5th June 1918, and:
+2. — 5th June 1918 for those men who turned 21 after 5th June 1917, with a supplemental registration on 24th August 1918 for

 3. — 12th September 1918 for those men aged from 18 to 45 inclusive who had not previously been required to register.

-Our search for World War I Draft Cards of jazz musicians, and their associates, effectively spanned three continents — North America, Europe and Australia — and involved persistent and concentrated efforts by Millie Gaddini, Mike Meddings and Peter Hanley.
+Our search for World War I Draft Cards of jazz musicians, and their associates, effectively spanned three continents — North America, Europe and Australia — and involved persistent and concentrated efforts by Millie Gaddini, Brian Goggin, Mike Meddings and Peter Hanley.
 We have obtained high-quality images of the cards of some important and well-known musicians who were later in the forefront of the jazz world.

 In addition to my essays accompanying the Draft Cards of Jelly Roll’s relatives, associates and fellow musicians, Mike will be inviting leading researchers to provide their essays about other musicians and composers in the World War I Draft Card project.